2022–2023 Uganda Ebola outbreak: Timeline

 On 11 September, the index case of the outbreak, a 24-year-old man in a village of the Mubende District developed symptoms of Ebola and died on 19 September.

 On 20 September, the Ugandan health authorities declared an outbreak of Sudan ebolavirus in the Mubende District.

 By 25 September, cases had been confirmed in Kyegegwa District and Kassanda District.
-On the 29th September Kagadi District confirmed its first case.
+On 29 September Kagadi District confirmed its first case.

 On 30 September, there were 38 confirmed cases and eight total deaths in confirmed cases.

 On 1 October, physician Mohammed Ali, one of six infected health workers who treated the index case, died as the first health worker.

 On 2 October, there were 41 confirmed cases and nine total deaths in confirmed cases.
 Furthermore, the Bunyanga District had its first confirmed case.

 On 5 October, there were 43 confirmed cases and 29 reported deaths.

 On 10 October, there were 63 confirmed or suspected cases and 29 reported deaths.

 On 12 October, the first confirmed case and death in the capital of Kampala occurred, although he was believed to have fled from an already infected district.

 On 20 October, there were 60 confirmed cases and 44 reported deaths.
-On the 22 October Wakiso District had confirmed its first case.
+On 22 October Wakiso District had confirmed its first case.

 On 24 October, there were 90 confirmed cases and 28 confirmed deaths, with 14 confirmed cases reported in Kampala in the previous 48 hours.

 On 26 October, the Ugandan Ministry of Health confirmed that there were 6 cases in school-aged children who attended classes at 3 different schools in the Rubaga Division of Kampala.
 One of the children died from the disease and 170 contacts were identified from these cases.

-On 2 November Masaka District confirmed its first case and death after a 23 year old woman came to Masaka from Kampala to be looked after by her parents and was admitted to a hospital on the 31 October and later died after being transferred back to Kampala.
+On 2 November Masaka District confirmed its first case and death after a 23-year-old woman came to Masaka from Kampala to be looked after by her parents and was admitted to a hospital on 31 October and later died after being transferred back to Kampala.

-On 13 November Jinja District confirmed its first case and death after a 45 year old man died and was linked to a probable case connected to the Rubaga Division of Kampala.
+On 13 November Jinja District confirmed its first case and death after a 45-year-old man died and was linked to a probable case connected to the Rubaga Division of Kampala.